 Client-side resources are resources processed by the client (opposite to server-side resources, processed by the server).

-Private and built-in client-side resources are considered more secure because of the fact that they cannot be accessed from outside the application.
-On the contrary, public client-side resources are considered less secure because of the fact that they can be accessed from outside the application.
+Private and built-in client-side resources are considered more secure because they cannot be accessed from outside the application.
+On the contrary, public client-side resources are considered less secure because they can be accessed from outside the application.

-However, private and built-in client-side resources have their drawbacks, e.g.:
+However, private and built-in client-side resources have their drawbacks, for example:

 Using public resources is the solution to overcome these drawbacks: